What is a Priority Queue?

 - extractMax()/extractMin() - Remove highest/lowest priority item

-- No FIFO guarantee: Equal priority elements may be processed in arbitrary order
+- Equal priority elements may be processed in arbitrary order

 Visual Example (Max-Heap Priority Queue)